 C Corporations: A C corp can own and sell property and sue or be sued.
 It’s also responsible for paying income tax.
 This is done when the profit is made and when dividends are paid to shareholders too.
 Corporations can raise money through the sale of stocks and usually have an easier time getting funding from banks and other sources.
 However, it’s more expensive to form corporations compared to other options.
+A C Corporation is not only subject to corporate income tax, but its owners must still pay personal income tax on profits (known as double taxation).
 Plus, there’s less flexibility for management as corporations are required to have a board of directors, and additional recordkeeping is involved.

 S Corporations: S corps are the most common business structure for small businesses with employees.
 The biggest benefit to running an S corp over a C corp is that double taxation of profits is not an issue.
 Only shareholders pay taxes on profits received.
 However, there are additional requirements to file as an S corp, such as all shareholders need to be U.S. residents.
 There are limits set on how stocks are handled too.
 For example, there can only be a maximum of 100 shareholders, and owners can only get common stock.